Posted on 12th July 2018 at 10:33

 • Try to keep makeup to a subtle amount, unless applying for a makeup industry related role

-• Do not interrupt or try and finish the interviewees sensence
+• Do not interrupt or try and finish the interviewees sentence

-• Refrain from looking at your watch or clocks in the room, as this may look like you are uninterestedn this text to edit it.
+• Refrain from looking at your watch or clocks in the room, as this may look like you are uninterested.

 Interviews can be nerving for even the most experienced and so try to be calm and relaxed and try to be yourself!

-If you are attedning an interview Good luck!
+If you are attending an interview, Good luck!

-If you are considering a new role or career change, contcat us to see if we can help get you prepared, our consultants have the skills and experinec to ensure you are interview ready for your perfect role!
+If you are considering a new role or career change, contact us to see if we can help get you prepared, our consultants have the skills and experience to ensure you are interview ready for your perfect role!